mhevery/Largo-docs/Codex/Largo-custom-functions.md

 - `largo_register_mce_buttons( $buttons )`: Registers TinyMCE buttons.
 Found in `/inc/editor.php`.
 - `largo_register_home_sidebars()`: Registers the sidebars specified in the chosen homepage template, and sets the value for `$largo['home_rail']`.
 Found in `/inc/home-templates.php`.
+- `largo_register_required_plugins()`: Registers plugins required by Largo, nags logged-in users about it in the Dashboard.
+Found in `/ing/largo-plugin-init.php`.

 **S**